-As a supporter of the Living Smart course, the Shire encourages residents to seek a sustainable lifestyle to improve quality of life, reduce impact on the environment, and promote a resilient community.
+As a supporter of the Living Smart course, the City encourages residents to seek a sustainable lifestyle to improve quality of life, reduce impact on the environment, and promote a resilient community.
 Your positive local actions will make a difference, and contribute to the effort of communities and organisations worldwide seeking sustainable change.
 The Living Smart courses and resources can support these actions.

 The Living Smart program was developed by the City of Fremantle, Murdoch University and Southern Metropolitan Regional Council and is now coordinated by Be Living Smart Inc.